Stranger Danger: Recognizing the Enemy and Knowing His Schemes

 - May 7

 There lived a monster among us in 1985.
-His first victim was seventeen years old, kidnapped in front of her home after stopping to collect mail.
-This beautiful girl's life ended days before she was to graduate from high school and venture out into the world.
-Her abductor tortured her family with sadistic phone calls and tormented police with cat-and-mouse games as they worked feverishly to find him before he struck again.
+His first victim was a seventeen-year-old girl, kidnapped in front of her home while collecting mail.
+This beautiful girl’s life ended days before she was to graduate from high school and venture into the world.
+Her abductor tortured her family with sadistic phone calls and played cruel games with the police, who worked feverishly to find him.

-We held tight to our children—mine were two and four.
-Neighbors stayed in their houses.
-Our once lively park became a quiet place, empty and still.
+Parents held tight to their children—mine were just two and four years old.
+Neighbors stayed inside.
+Our once lively park became a quiet, still place.

-If we had any clue as to what he looked like, what his voice sounded like, or how he planned to grab another child, we could be better prepared to protect our children.
-It became painfully necessary to chip away at the wall of their innocence.
-We needed to let them know the enemy existed.
+If we had any clue about his appearance, voice, or how he planned to grab another child, we could better protect our kids.
+It became painfully necessary to chip away at their innocence.
+We needed to inform them that an enemy existed.

-Children were aware of the phrase, "Stranger Danger".
-If you asked them what to do if a stranger approached, they would usually reply correctly.
-I wanted to know if my children and the children I taught in my preschool class knew what “stranger” meant.
-So I
+Children were aware of the phrase, "Stranger Danger."
+If asked what to do if a stranger approached, they typically responded correctly.
+I wanted to know if my children and the preschoolers I taught understood what “stranger” meant.
+So I asked.

 "What does a stranger look like?"